nextchapterstudio/lotw/README.md

 Requires Typescript 4.7+

-To install LOTW, you will also need to install xstate and ethers:
+To install Lotw, you will also need to install xstate and ethers:
 ```bash
 yarn add lotw xstate @xstate/react ethers
 ```